 Heart Failure and Beta-Blockers

-Sudden weight gain.
 Weight gain is common as your doctor increases your medication dose.
-Call your doctor if you gain three or more pounds in one day or if you continue to gain weight for more than two days.
+Call your doctor if you gain 3 or more pounds in 1 day, or if you continue to gain weight for more than 2 days.

-Severe vomiting or diarrhea.
-If you have severe vomiting or diarrhea, you may become dehydrated, which can lead to low blood pressure.
-Contact your doctor or nurse.
+.
+If you have these, you may become dehydrated, which can lead to low blood pressure.
+Call your doctor or nurse.

-Also contact your doctor or nurse if you have any other symptoms that cause concern.
+Also call your doctor or nurse if you have any other symptoms that cause concern.

-Should I Avoid Certains Drugs While Taking Beta-Blockers?
+Should I Avoid Certain Drugs While Taking Beta-Blockers?

-A beta-blocker is often prescribed with a diuretic, ACE inhibitor, or angiotensin receptor blocker (ARB).
-If you have side effects after taking your medications together, contact your doctor or nurse.
-You may need to change the times you are taking each drug.
+A beta-blocker is often prescribed with other medications such as a diuretic, ACE inhibitor, angiotensin receptor neprilysin inhibitor (ARNI), or angiotensin receptor blocker (ARB).
+If you have side effects after taking your medications together, call your doctor or nurse.
+You may need to change the times you take each drug.

-It is important that your doctor is aware of all the medications you are taking, as some may have the potential to interact with beta-blockers.
+It’s important that your doctor be aware of all the medications you are taking, as some may interact with beta-blockers.
 Talk to your doctor before taking any new drug, including over-the-counter drugs, herbs, and supplements.